guthom/magic_box/README.md

 ## Usage
 Install ros on the box controller which should be a RaspberryPi® or a RaspberryPi-Zero®.
-Both nodes should run on different system, but its also possible to run both on the box hardware.
+Both nodes should run on different systems, but its also possible to run both on the box hardware.
 The ros package primarily contains two different nodes:

 * **magic_box_master**